Safety Representative Training Course

 Consultation and Communication

-Developing the skills to consult effectively with employers, represent colleagues on safety matters, and participate constructively in safety committee meetings.
-Practical exercises in communication, negotiation, and presenting safety concerns.
+How to consult with employers, speak for colleagues on safety matters, and take part in safety committee meetings.
+Practical exercises cover communication, negotiation, and presenting safety concerns.

 Learning Outcomes